leodev007/NFT-Smart-Contract/README.md

 `nft-item.fc` - basic implementation of immutable NFT item.

-[TonWeb](https://github.com/toncenter/tonweb) JavaScript SDK 0.0.38+ supports these contracts.

 Also repo contains an example of a simple marketplace smart contract `nft-marketplace` and a smart contract for selling NFT for a fixed price for Toncoins `nft-sale`.

 In a real product, marketplace and sale smart contracts are likely to be more sophisticated.

-## Jettons (Fungible tokens) in `ft` folder

-Basic implementation of smart contracts for Jetton wallet and Jetton minter in accordance with the [Standard](https://github.com/ton-blockchain/TIPs/issues/74).

-Contains an example of a simple ICO smart contract.

-## Semi-Fungible

-Semi-Fungible tokens is combination of NFT and FT.

 # Compile